 People might lose their beard and their eyebrows fully or in patches; either way, it can make a considerable difference to your appearance.

 Losing their beard can be very traumatic for men experiencing it, since beards are associated with masculinity and can result in a loss of self-confidence.

 Why does facial hair loss happen?

 Well, there are a number of factors that can cause it, like trauma, radiation, surgical scars, chemotherapy, or trichotillomania, a disorder that is characterised by an urge to pull out hair from your scalp, eyebrows, beards, or other areas of your body despite trying to stop.

-However, the good news is that there is a solution to have your beard back.
-Beard transplants are en vogue and very popular right now, and not just in older men but men in all age brackets.
+However, the good news is that there is a solution to getting your beard back.
+Beard transplants are en vogue and very popular right now, and not just in older men but in all age brackets.